 It weighs just 1.1 kg and has a 13.3 inch screen.
 Plus, it looks great, with a glass-covered touchpad.
 And oh yes, forget to mention, it’s officially the world’s thinnest convertible laptop at the moment.

-It’s also a pretty powerful machine, with an Intel Core i5 or i7 processor, up to 16GB of RAM and 512GB SSD storage.
+It’s also a pretty powerful machine, with an Intel Core i7 processor, up to 16GB of RAM and 512GB SSD storage.

 Of course, all this perfection comes at a price, putting this computer firmly in the premium category.